Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-The modified code will get information on one Record and print them out on the Debug Window.
-Before running the Code open Debug Window (Ctrl+G) to view the output.
+The modified code will get information from one Record and print it out on the Debug Window.
+Before running the Code, open the Debug Window (Ctrl+G) to view the output.

 Arrays of User-Defined Type